cjkvi/cjkvi-ids/README.md

   its stroke count.
 This would be useful when calculating total strokes of ideographs.
-Such convention does not conform with Annex I of ISO/IEC 10646, so please replace them with wildcard character `？' (U+FF1F) if you need strict conformance with UCS standard.
+Such convention does not conform with Annex I of ISO/IEC 10646, so please replace them with wildcard character `？' (U+FF1F) if you need strict conformance with the UCS standard.

-* IDS data with postfix "-cdp.txt" uses PUA characters from CDP (CDP stands for "Chinese Document Processing lab").
-At the end of "ids-cdp.txt", mapping between PUA and CDP references are enumerated.
-For details of usable PUA characters, refer [an article on CDP](http://glyphwiki.org/wiki/Group:CDP%E5%A4%96%E5%AD%97) at GlyphWiki.
-Hexadecmail numbers and Unicode BMP PUA (Privae Use Area) relation ship is based on EUDC codepoints defined by by Microsoft
+* IDS data file with name postfix "*-cdp.txt" adopts PUA characters from CDP (CDP stands for "Chinese Document Processing lab") as DCs.

+  At the end of "ids-cdp.txt", mappings between PUA DCs and CDP references are enumerated.
+For details of usable PUA characters, refer
+  [an article on CDP](http://glyphwiki.org/wiki/Group:CDP%E5%A4%96%E5%AD%97) at GlyphWiki.
+CDP's hexadecmail numbers and Unicode BMP PUA character code relationship is based on EUDC codepoints defined by by Microsoft
   [Big5 to PUA conversion table](http://kanji-database.sourceforge.net/charcode/big5.html).
-  HanaMinAFDKO Font support these glyphs in PUA.
+  HanaMinAFDKO Font supports these glyphs in PUA.

 * IDS of compatibility ideographs may sometimes have compatibility ideographs as DCs, by mean of clarifying the difference of their